This article was originally published on July 7, 2022 and has been updated by the author.

 There are 2 types of polio vaccines: the inactivated polio vaccine (IPV) and oral polio vaccines (OPV).
 The IPV contains dead polioviruses and is administered via intramuscular or intradermal injection; it is the only polio vaccine used in the U.S. OPV, on the other hand, contain live polioviruses and are administered through the mouth.
 The viruses in OPV have been mutated to replicate effectively in the gut, thus triggering a robust immune response, but are 10,000 times less likely to invade the nervous system and cause paralysis.

-While IPV does an excellent job at protecting individuals from paralytic disease, it cannot stop community transmission of poliovirus—but OPV can.
+While IPV does an excellent job of protecting individuals from paralytic disease, it cannot stop community transmission of poliovirus—but OPV can.
 When attenuated viruses from OPV are excreted in a vaccinated person’s stool, they can, in areas with poor sanitation, spread to other people and trigger "passive immunity"—essentially secondhand vaccination.

 The ease of administration (all it takes is plopping a few drops of OPV into a child’s mouth), affordability and ability to stop community spread of polio have made OPV indispensable to mass immunization and outbreak control campaigns.